dbindel/graph-dos/notes/sources.md

 but the formats are standard rather than one-off (and therefore there's a pretty good chance that a standard converter already exists).

+## [RODGER][gleich-rodger]

+David Gleich has a Repository of Difficult Graph Experiments and Results (RODGER) with normalized Laplacian eigenvalues associated with several graphs.
+This is a good source of "ground truth" results for comparison with the stochastic DoS estimators.

 ## Other resources

 There are a variety of other sites that provide data collections, usually